 DOEE plans to leverage the VW funds as a match to the Diesel Emissions Reduction Act (DERA) grant.
 The DERA option provides additional funding for certain VW mitigation actions through a yearly grant provided by EPA to invest in cleaner vehicular technology and ultimately reduce emissions from diesel vehicles.
 In addition to the base amount of the DERA grant funds obtained, EPA will provide additional bonus funding equal to 50 percent of the base grant amount.
 For example, the District is expected to receive a DERA grant for \$411,000 (base amount \$274,000 plus \$137,000 bonus), which will be available for use during Fiscal Year (FY) 2019.
-As the DERA grant is not funded consistently on a year-by-year basis, DERA grant funds are not included in Table 3 beyond FY 2022.
-As noted in Table 3, the DERA grant will supplement VW funds for two specific eligible actions in the District's Spending Plan- 1) Locomotive Switcher Engine Replacements and 2) DEAL-DERA Vehicle Replacements.
+As the DERA grant is not funded consistently year-to-year, DERA grant funds are not included in Table 3 beyond FY 2024.
+As noted in Table 3, the DERA grant will supplement VW funds for three specific eligible actions in the District's Spending Plan- 1) Locomotive Switcher Engine Replacements 2) DERA-DEAL Vehicle Replacements, and 3) Private Fleet DEAL (PF-DEAL) Vehicle Replacements.

 Table 3 shows the timeframe in which DOEE plans to spend the funds.
-The timeframe for spending is subject to change based on the demand for each project; if demand for a project is low, DOEE may reallocate remaining funds to other projects in the Spending Plan.
+The timeframe for spending is subject to change based on the demand for each project; if demand for a project is low, DOEE may reallocate the remaining funds to other projects in the Spending Plan.
 Table 3 does not include investment income (interest accrued) from the VW funds; to the extent that interest is accrued, DOEE may allocate the accrued interest towards any of the projects in the Spending Plan or to project administration as needed.